Steps To Becoming a Leader

 Step 2 - Once completed and returned to the Extension Office, reference questionnaires are sent to those people that you have listed on your form.
 Please make sure that you have complete current addresses on the form so there is no delay in processing these forms.

-Step 3 - After your reference questionnaires have been returned you will be called to schedule an interview.
+Step 4 - After completing the two online trainings, return of the reference questionnaires and a favorable background check, you will be notified to schedule an interview.

 Once approved you are free to join an existing club as a leader or to organize a club of your own.
-If you are organizing your own club and see that you will need assistance from other adults, they too must complete the screening process.
+If you are organizing your own club you will need a second screened leader to assist.

 Variations from the above procedures